-Today’s Orthodontics involves repositioning of the teeth and underlying roots, providing better support for the crown of the tooth.
+Today’s Orthodontics involves repositioning of teeth and underlying roots, providing better support for the tooth.
 Orthodontic treatment is now associated with the benefits of greater esthetic appeal, increased comfort and reduced treatment time.

 Orthodontics can also rejuvenate your facial appearance by reshaping the jaw, neck and lips, especially when combined with maxillofacial surgical procedures.
 In addition, well-aligned teeth make oral hygiene easier to maintain.

 The most visible benefit of undergoing orthodontic treatment is the improved appearance and self-esteem that comes from a straight, beautiful smile!
 It is commonly observed and reported that improved appearance can help a person’s academic, professional and personal success, and that one of the most significant factors of appearance is a wide, bright smile.
 Having a beautiful smile can help a patient look and feel better about themselves, which can have a significant impact on every aspect of their life.
 Orthodontics is clearly worth the cost and time when considering what benefits are available, which can explain orthodontics’ increased popularity over the last few decades.